 Then there are those kinds of recurring characters who don't actually have any involvement with the plot except as Padding, and whose only purpose is to create a certain sense of stability (after all, you wouldn't expect the bartender to be a different person every single time you visit the same bar, unless they all happen to have George Jetson Job Security) or to fill seats that would reasonably always be occupied by the same people (your classmates will remain the same throughout the school year.)

-They have very few spoken lines, if any at all — it's usually along the lines of "Hot or iced?" or "All systems ready, Captain," If this is noticeable or stretching realism they are Ghost Extras.
+They have very few spoken lines, if any at all — it's usually along the lines of "Hot or iced?" or "All systems ready, Captain."
+If this is noticeable or stretching realism they are Ghost Extras.
 Most of the time they just stand there in the background, as if they are a permanent part of the scenery that might as well be a living prop.
 Sometimes, however, they will be subject to Lampshade Hanging about their dedication to their one job, and if this trend continues, they may even transform into a proper Recurring Character, sometimes with their own subplot.
-Compare and contrast Unknown Character, for a character with plot relevence who was never shown.
+Compare and contrast Unknown Character, for a character with plot relevance who was never shown.

 They might also have been a Chekhov's Gunman the entire time.
 Or even something more.